Naval Architect

 Tasks

-• Examines drawings and specifications to determine job requirements;
+• Examines drawings and specifications to determine appropriate methods and sequence of operations

 Employment by region